veenanarayanan28/BCS-using-Orthogonal-Procrustes-method/Readme.txt

-Signal Reconstruction from Blind Compressive Measurements using Procrustes Method
+**Signal Reconstruction from Blind Compressive Measurements using Procrustes Method**

+A technique to reconstruct speech signals from their blind compressed measurements when the representing basis (sparsifying basis) is unknown.

+The method uses:

+**Orthogonal Procrustes method** to estimate the sparsifying basis.
+**$\ell _1$-trend filtering** for signal refinement.

 Main code : main_BCS_PM_speech.m
 Input files: speech_A_Y_m32_rev4.mat